ArthurINIA/ENGG1340-Project/README.md

 2. type `make start`

 ## How to Play
-This game requires you to type commands.
+This game requires only one player to type commands.

 ### In the starting screen,
 You can type `new` to start a new game; type `load` or `previous` to load saved game, a new game is started if there is no saved game.